 What type of pain control will there be after the operation?

 Pain control varies between different doctors and hospitals.
 In many cases, a PCA (patient controlled anesthesia machine) is used, which injects a small dose of pain medicine intravenously when you push a button.
-Some surgeons use an intravenous catheter (small plastic tube placed in a vein) to provide the medication.
+Some surgeons use an intravenous catheter (small plastic tube placed in a vein) to provide the medication in larger but less frequent doses.
 The pain relief system that your doctor is accustomed to using is probably the safest and most reliable for you after surgery.

 On the second or third day after surgery, your doctor will most likely change your medication to pills or liquid pain relievers taken by mouth.
 These medicines are an opiate (morphine-like medicine.)
 Because these medications are known to be addictive if taken for a long time, you will be encouraged to switch to acetaminaphen as soon as possible after you go home.

-Do the hooks and rods stay in my spine even after it has fused?
+Do the rods and other implants stay in my spine even after it has fused?

 If rods are used in a fusion, they usually do not need to be removed.
-However, a few people may require rod removal for a variety of reasons.
+Very few people require rod removal, and this may be for a variety of reasons such as infection or broken rod.

 Will fusion make my back stiff and unable to move?

-After spinal fusion most people have enough motion in their backs to perform all activities of daily living and most sports.
+The fused portion of your back will be permanently stiff.
+Most people have enough motion in the unfused portion of their backs to perform all activities of daily living and most sports.
 If you participate in activities that require a tremendous amount of flexibility, it may take awhile to adapt.
 Most people find that within a year or so their backs begin to feel "normal" when participating in those activities.

 Can I have my scoliosis corrected without a fusion?